About Zika virus

-Zika virus disease is mainly spread by mosquitoes.
-For most people it is a very mild infection and isn't harmful.
+Zika virus disease is caused by the Zika virus.
+For most people, it causes a very mild infection and no long-term problems.

-However, it may be more serious for pregnant women, as there's evidence it causes birth defects – in particular, abnormally small heads (microcephaly).
+However, it may be harmful in pregnancy as it can lead to complications and birth defects in the baby.
+In particular, abnormally small heads (microcephaly).

 Symptoms of Zika virus infection

-Most people don't have any symptoms.
-If symptoms do occur, they are usually mild and last around two to seven days.
+Most people don’t have any symptoms when they are infected with Zika virus.
+If symptoms do occur, they are usually mild and start 3 to 14 days after the infection has been caught.
+Symptoms last around 2 to 7 days.

 Commonly reported symptoms include: